arya-coding/light-local-cicd-git-flutter/README.md

 ## Contributing
 Contributions to the `light-local-cicd-git-flutter` project are welcome.
 Before contributing, please ensure you have discussed your intended changes via issue.

+## Known issue

+You might encounter, depending when the pull is detected by the program, have a short duration where the flutter run process is still running and outputting some logs.
+Don't worry, it will return an error at some point and the code will run smoothly.